cloudfoundry/cli/doc/adr/0004-v7-push-refactor.md

 }
 ```

-In this case, we only want to include one of these three functions in the final sequence (they are mutually exclusive).
-We branch on properties of the push plan (populated as part of the "conceptualize" step) and determine which function we should append to the list.
+In this case, we only want to include one of these three functions in the final sequence, which is determined based on properties of the push plan.

 Since all of these functions are small and straightforward on their own, they are easy to unit test.
 They can be **composed together in different sequences to build up different push workflows** (based on different flags/manifests), and this is where the refactor really starts to pay off.